SalehHamed1978UAE/premisia/docs/ENCRYPTION_MIGRATION.md

 ## Background

-Prior to November 2025, the encryption system had a bug where `analysisData` and `decisionsData` fields in the `strategy_versions` table were **not being encrypted** on create/update operations.
-This resulted in sensitive business data (customer segments, revenue models, cost structures, BMC research, etc.) being stored in plaintext.
+Prior to November 2025, the encryption system had a critical bug where `analysisData` and `decisionsData` fields in the `strategy_versions` table were **not being encrypted** on create/update operations.
+This resulted in sensitive business data (customer segments, revenue models, cost structures, BMC research, strategic decisions, etc.) being stored in plaintext.

+**Root Cause:** The `storage.ts` methods `createStrategyVersion` and `updateStrategyVersion` were only encrypting `inputSummary`, but passing `analysisData` and `decisionsData` through without encryption.

 **What's Fixed (November 2025):**
 - ✅ `storage.ts` now properly encrypts `analysisData` and `decisionsData` on create/update